 We watch the man walk away.
 Somewhere a generator coughs, starts, and I look toward the noise.
 A merchant has opened his shop.
 He stands on his toes and turns on the one bare bulb hanging above a counter stacked high with bags of rice.
 Behind his store, shadows retreat up a rocky hill, exposing a barren graveyard where the parents, grandparents and great grandparents of Nasir lie buried beneath nameless slabs of stone shaped like large arrowheads.

 Nasir and I wander back to our spot outside his shop.
 He withdraws his envelope of pills looks inside it and counts silently.
 He folds it and puts it back in his pocket.
 Flies collect on our feet and legs.
 Nasir wave his arms but I don’t bother.
 The flies won’t go no matter what we do.
-They gather in bunches on my knees and I do my best to ignore them.
-They spin in circles uncertain what to do without the threat of my hand hovering above them.
+They gather in bunches on my knees but I ignore them.
+I watch them spin in circles uncertain without the threat of my hand hovering above them.

 Want more hopelessness?
-Read more from our December issue:
+Get it in our December issue, including: